prokudin/PSU_PHYS496/database/README.md

 Ref_1_0106068.pdf was added by Alexei into pdffiles and the file does not contain any table with the experimental data.
 The link in inspire is https://inspirehep.net/literature/558570

+Ref_14_1106.2990.pdf was added by Owen into pdffiles and the file contains tables of experimental data.
+The link in inspire is https://inspirehep.net/literature/913712
 # $pp\to Z/\gamma^*$, $pp\to W\to e\nu$, $pp\to W\to \mu\nu$ boson $p_T$ dependent cross sections